Solo Travel in Tasmania

-Realistically at least five days to a week.
+How many days to visit Tasmania?
+For a Tasmania itinerary, realistically you'll need at least five days to a week.
 Fly into Hobart then depart from Devonport to make your way from the south to the north.

 Travelling Around Tasmania

-To hire a car we recommend pre-booking car hire with Avis so you can collect your car when you arrive at the airport.
+* To hire a car for your Tasmania trip we recommend pre-booking car rental with Avis for your road trips so you can collect your car when you arrive at the airport.

 From the Airport

 - Hobart – A bus shuttle departs outside the terminal after every flight.
-If you’re travelling outside of office hours it’s better to pre-arrange a transfer for the 15 minute drive to the city.
+If you’re travelling to Tasmania outside of office hours it’s better to pre-arrange a transfer for the 15 minute drive to the city.

-Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.
+* Feel more confident traveling in Tasmania with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.